Cloudxtreme/apidocs/system/j.system.process.md

 ##### comments

 ```
 Execute command asynchronous.
-By default, the input, output and error streams of the command will be piped to the returned Popen object.
-Be sure to call commands that don't expect user input, or send input to the stdin parameter of the returning Popen object.
+By default, the input, output and error streams of
+    the command will be piped to the returned Popen object.
+Be sure to call
+    commands that don't expect user input, or send input to the stdin parameter
+    of the returning Popen object.
 @param command: Command to execute. (string)
 @param args: [Optional, [] by default] Arguments to be passed to the command.
     (Array of string)
-@param printCommandToStdOut: [Optional, False by default] Indicates if the command to be executed needs to be printed to screen. (boolean)
+@param printCommandToStdOut: [Optional, False by default] Indicates if the
+    command to be executed needs to be printed to screen. (boolean)
-@param redirectStreams: [Optional, True by default] Indicates if the input, output and error streams should be captured by the returned Popen object.
-If not, the output and input will be mixed with the streams of the calling process. (boolean)
+@param redirectStreams: [Optional, True by default] Indicates if the input,
+    output and error streams should be captured by the returned Popen object.
+If
+    not, the output and input will be mixed with the streams of the calling
+    process. (boolean)
-@param argsInCommand: [Optional, False by default] Indicates if the command-parameter contains command-line arguments.
-If argsInCommand is False and args is not empty, the contents of args will be added to the command when executing.
+@param argsInCommand: [Optional, False by default] Indicates if the command-
+    parameter contains command-line arguments.
+If argsInCommand is False and
+    args is not empty, the contents of args will be added to the command when
+    executing.
-@param useShell: [Optional, False by default on Windows, True by default on Linux] Indicates if the command should be executed throug the shell.
+@param useShell: [Optional, False by default on Windows, True by default on
+    Linux] Indicates if the command should be executed throug the shell.
-@return: If redirectStreams is true, this function returns a subprocess.Popen object representing the started process.
-Otherwise, it will return the pid-number of the started process.
+@return: If redirectStreams is true, this function returns a subprocess.Popen
+    object representing the started process.
+Otherwise, it will return the pid-
+    number of the started process.

 ```

 #### def executeCode

 ##### arguments

 - code